Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Experiments

 \subsection{Real-World Robot Experiments}

 \textbf{Setup.} For the real-world robot experiments, we attached an Allegro hand on an X-Arm 6 robot.
-We use 3 real objects from YCB~\cite{calli2015ycb} which are \textit{Mustard Bottle}, \textit{Tomato Soup Can} and \textit{Potted Meat Can}.
-We assume the pose of the object is given and use open-loop control for grasping.
+We select 6 real objects from YCB~\cite{calli2015ycb} which are \textit{Banana}, \textit{Bleach Cleanser}, \textit{Ball} \textit{Potted Meat Can}, \textit{Tomato Soup Can} and \textit{Mustard Bottle}, where the first 3 objects are unseen.
+The initial pose of the object is given and we use open-loop control for grasping.

-\textbf{Results with a Real Robot Hand.} We test the sim-to-real transfer ability of the trajectories generated by our method and baselines.
-For each object and method, we sample 20 successful trajectories in the simulator to deploy in the real world.
+\textbf{Results with a Real Robot Hand.} We evaluate the sim-to-real transfer ability of the trajectories generated by our method and baselines.
+For each object and method, we collect 20 successful trajectories in the simulator and deploy them in the real world.
 We report the success rate in Tab.~\ref{tab:real}.
 Although all the trajectories succeeded in the simulator, our method has a much higher success rate in the real world than the baselines.
-Since our method is learning from human demonstration, it is beneficial for natural trajectory generation.
-And the use of implicit function could help to provide a continuous and more smooth trajectory.
-We believe these are crucial factors to improve the sim-to-real transfer ability.
-At the same time, in order to get successful trajectories in the real world, generating trajectories by our CGF is a more efficient way compared to traditional planning methods as Tab.~\ref{tab:real} shows.
-We further provide a visualization of our successful trajectories in the real world in Fig.~\ref{fig:real}.
-Our method could generate natural and human-like grasping.
+We believe there are two main reasons leading to better sim-to-real transfer ability: (i) Learning from human demonstration can lead to more natural behavior trajectory; (ii) The use of implicit function also helps provide a continuous and more smooth trajectory.
+In contrast, the motion planning used in the 2-step procedure baselines often generates unnatural trajectories which reduces the success rate when deploying in the real world.
+Specifically, while GraspTTA~\cite{jiang2021hand} is able to generate grasp poses in the simulation, it does not ensure stable robotic grasping in the real world, and an unnatural trajectory approaching the grasp accumulates additional errors.
+On the other hand, GraspIt~\cite{miller2004graspit} is able to generate stable robot grasp pose in the real world, however, the 2-step procedure with it still performs worse than our method.
+We further provide a visualization of our successful trajectories in the real world in Fig.~\ref{fig:real}, which shows that our method could generate natural and human-like grasping.